michaelnisi/blake/README.md

     blake source_directory target_directory
     blake source_directory target_directory source_file ...

-blake writes all files generated from input data in the `source_directory` to the `target_directory`.
-Optionally individual files can be specified.
+In the first synopsis form, blake writes all files generated from input data in the `source_directory` to the `target_directory`.
+In the second synopsis form, output is generated from the specified source files only.

 ## Library Usage